2 Americans dead, 2 rescued after violent Mexico kidnapping

 CIUDAD VICTORIA, Mexico (AP) — A road trip to Mexico for cosmetic surgery ended with two Americans dead — and two others found alive in a rural area near the Gulf coast — after a violent shootout and abduction that was captured on video, officials said Tuesday.

-Irving Barrios, Tamaulipas state’s top prosecutor, confirmed the two Americans were turned over to U.S. authorities at the international bridge to Brownsville, Texas.
-They were then taken to Valley Regional Medical Center with an FBI escort, according to the Brownsville Herald.
+The survivors crossed the border Tuesday afternoon and the U.S. government was working to repatriate the two bodies, State Department spokesperson Ned Price told reporters.
+The Americans were taken to Valley Regional Medical Center with an FBI escort, the Brownsville Herald reported.
 A spokesperson for the hospital referred all inquiries to the FBI.

 It was not immediately clear if the two bodies were also being returned to the U.S. In announcing the Americans had been found, Tamaulipas Gov. Américo Villarreal did not provide details on the extent of the wounded person’s injuries.